What is Emeritus Pro Bono Status?

 - Have active legal experience as defined in APR 1(e) for at least five of the ten years immediately preceding the filing of the application.

-If you have a disciplinary sanction imposed on you within 15 years immediately preceding the filing of the application for Emeritus Pro Bono membership, the Board of Governors shall have the discretion to accept or reject the application.
+If you have a disciplinary sanction imposed on you within 15 years immediately preceding the filing of the application for Emeritus Pro Bono status, the Board of Governors has the discretion to accept or reject your application.

 - You can request a change to emeritus pro bono status by completing the Application for Change of License Status to Emeritus Pro Bono.

 - You will need to complete the required training hours as provided on a training certification form that you will receive from the WSBA after your application is reviewed.
 You will return that form to the WSBA when the training is complete.

 - You are not allowed to practice law outside of providing free legal services through the QLSP.

 - You must pay a $200 annual license fee.